Gavin-OP/CSCI3100-ChatU/backend/README.md

                     contentType: string
                 }],
                 time: date,
-                user: num (i.e., user_id of the user who posted this tweet),
+                user: num, // (i.e., user_id of the user who posted this tweet),
                 like: array of user_ids,
                 dislike: array of user_ids,
                 privacy_state: boolean, // 0: seen by all, 1: seen by self